prometheus/proposals/proposals/0060-ct-storage.md

 See the [official ST semantics in the ecosystem](#background-official-st-semantics).
 In this section we propose what semantics we recommend (or enforce).

 ST notion was popularized by OpenMetrics and OpenTelemetry.
-Early experience exposed a big challenge: ST data is extremely unclean given early adoption, mixed instrumentation support and multiple (all imperfect) ways of ["auto-generation"](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricstarttimeprocessor) (`subtract_initial_point` might the most universally "correct", but it added only recently).
+Early experience exposed a big challenge: ST data is extremely unclean given early adoption, mixed instrumentation support and multiple (all imperfect) ways of ["auto-generation"](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricstarttimeprocessor) (`subtract_initial_point` might be the most universally "correct", but it was added only recently).
 This means that handling (or reducing ) ST errors is an important detail for consumers of this data.

 We propose to not validate ST values on Prometheus write (Appender level).
 ST is treated as opaque and optional element of the sample.
-Prometheus will stores whatever int64 value it receives, with `0` meaning **not provided**.
+Prometheus will store whatever int64 value it receives, with `0` meaning **not provided**.
 This is a deliberate design choice, given:
 * ST data in Prometheus ecosystem is a new concept.
 ST is expected to be missing in many cases (e.g. old SDKs, old exporters, exporters where ST is non-trivial to detect).
 * ST in wider ecosystem is often unclean (mixed instrumentation, imperfect auto-generation).
 * The exact consumption semantics is still experimental thus we want to stay flexible and don't block future use cases (e.g. exact semantics of ST > T).

+For unknown start-time reset points (e.g. OpenTelemetry cumulative points where `ST == T`), ingestion layers (such as OTLP receivers or Remote Write endpoints) are expected to map these to `0` (unknown ST) when appending to storage.
+This optimizes storage (0 takes exactly 1 bit in chunk/WAL formats) and simplifies detection without requiring timestamp matching.

 Consumers of ST data (PromQL operations, remote write receivers) are expected to handle missing or inconsistent ST values gracefully.
 Future proposals and Prometheus versions might offer stricter validation modes later on.